2025/26 entry

 Securing your place at LJMU

-To apply for this programme, you are required to complete an LJMU CPD application form.
-You will need to provide details of your qualifications and curent employment.
+To apply for this programme, you are required to complete an LJMU online application form.
+You will need to provide details of previous qualifications and a personal statement outlining why you wish to study this programme.

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.